locosoft1986/RpiBareMetalDockerEnv/README.md

 make shwin
 ```

 In Windows system the /projects directory will point to the C:\Users.
-You have to cd into your "<User Name>" sub-directory and create workspace fold or whatever.
+You have to cd into your "User Name" sub-directory and create workspace fold or whatever.
 Otherwise will get a permission denied error.

 ## Note